kbat/mc-tools/README.md

     in the Python shell.
 You should not see any error messages.
 * The ```hplot``` tool requires the [Boost](https://www.boost.org) libraries and ROOT to be compiled with at least ```C++17``` standard.
 * If you are going to use the ```ace2root``` converter, you also need to have the [PyNE](http://pyne.io) toolkit to be installed.
-* If the [GNU parallel](https://www.gnu.org/software/parallel) tool is installed then the FLUKA merge and ROOT converter tools called by the ```fluka2root``` script will be executed in parallel which makes them run faster.
+* If the [GNU parallel](https://www.gnu.org/software/parallel) tool is installed then the FLUKA merge and ROOT converter tools called by the ```fluka2root``` script will use all available cores which makes them run faster.
 * Linux and MacOS are supported.
 We have never tried to use these tools on Windows.

 ## Installation ##